GreenVenom77/GreenVenom77/README.md

   1- Graduation Project: [Seravian](https://github.com/Seravian/Seravian-App) where you can talk to an AI Model to diagnosing your mental illness and Book appointments with Psychiatrists (Egypt only).

-  2- Personal project: [TrackHub](https://github.com/GreenVenom77/TrackHub) where you can keep track of your items whither they are out of stock or not like Kitchen needs, Warehouse items, etc… and you can update them yourself.
+  2- Personal project: [TrackHub](https://github.com/GreenVenom77/TrackHub) where you can keep track of your items whether they are out of stock or not like Kitchen needs, Warehouse items, etc… and you can update them yourself.

 - 📫 How to reach me: Send an email at hossamwalidgv@gmail.com or LinkedIn by clicking on the icon below.